isomerpages/imda-codesg/pages/features-content/edutech-asia-2018.md

 Echoing Kelyn’s sentiment was Primary 6 student Jovan Low from Rosyth School, “Micro:bit coding has helped me form new friendships as I got to work with many people during the process.”
 He added, “This project has also helped me gain a better understanding of people with disabilities and how we can help them through the use of technology and micro:bit.”

 ![edutech-asia-2018](/images/stories/features/edutech-asia-2018/DMP-EduTECH-Asia-Article-Image-7.jpg)
+<sub>EduTECH Asia 2018 attracted quite a crowd and DMP’s booth saw many interested members of the public eager to learn more about the programme.</sub>

 EduTECH Asia is designed to show off the best and latest in education technology.
 Code@SG is not only proud of the successful showcase of these seven schools, but also their commitment to the programme and how far they have come in such a short time.
 The invaluable impact on their education, both direct and indirect, is a sure sign of great things to come.

 ![edutech-asia-2018](/images/stories/features/edutech-asia-2018/DMP-EduTECH-Asia-Article-Image-6.jpg)
+<sub>Primary 6 students from Rosyth School tinkering with their project.</sub>

 See more of us in action [here](/events/roadshows-and-exhibitions/_posts) at one of our events.